The Canary (website)

 The Canary is a left-wing news website based in the United Kingdom.
 While focusing on UK political affairs, it also has a "Global" section, a satire section ("Off the Perch"), and "Science", "Environment", and "Health" sections.
 Founded in 2015 by Kerry-Anne Mendoza and her wife Nancy Mendoza, the website increased in popularity around the time of the 2017 United Kingdom general election.
 It was initially funded through a combination of advertising and a group of about 1,500 supporters, but by 2020 had moved to a largely reader-funded model.

-According to Press Gazette, in July 2022 The Canary was the third most popular politics news website in the UK behind Politico and Politics Home.
+In June 2022, it briefly became a worker cooperative after staff removed the management due to inequalities and mismanagement.
+According to Press Gazette, in July 2022, The Canary was the third most popular politics news website in the UK behind Politico and Politics Home.
+In 2025, it received investment from a northern Irish businessman, which it used to buy other websites and launch a print tabloid.
+In summer 2026 it reported that Lloyds Bank and Metro Bank had blocked it from accessing its bank accounts, and that it had suspended operations.

 History

 According to editor-in-chief Kerry-Anne Mendoza, The Canary was created in October 2015 with five founding members in an attempt to "diversify the media".
 The website was funded by advertising and monthly contributions from around 1,500 supporters in August 2016.
 It published 9,000 articles in its first two years.
 According to Mendoza, a major factor motivating The Canarys founders was scepticism of the mainstream media, a scepticism that was shared by Jeremy Corbyn, the leader of the Labour Party.
 In his first address as Labour leader, he attacked pundits, arguing that they did not understanding the discontent among many ordinary British voters, and talked about the "power of social media".
 Following the 2017 United Kingdom general election, the BBC reported that websites "such as The Canary, The Skwawkbox, and Another Angry Voice are making a huge impact and earning a massive following" and such sites were considered to have contributed to sensationalist reporting of the election.

+In April 2016, Mendoza said in Free & Fearless (a magazine produced by Hacked Off) that "we are attracting an audience of 3.5 million unique users per month.
+On top of this: every two hours, 24 hours a day, seven days a week – someone becomes a paid subscriber of The Canary. ...
+Our growing traffic is attracting advertisers who are now offering us a floor RPM (payment per 1,000 hits) of £3 and a ceiling of £9."
+According to The Canarys FAQ in 2019, around half of the website's revenue was raised from online advertising, and the other half from reader subscriptions.